pegahsalehi/Whisper-AFE-TalkingHeadsGen/README.md

 ## Audio Feature Extraction (AFE)

-You should specify the type of audio feature when training and testing.
+You should specify the type of audio feature when training and testing framwork like: ER-Nerf and RAD-NeRF

 ### DeepSpeech